armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-17-1.md

 ## Highlighted Updates
 ### Armory

-This release fixes an issue in Armory Spinnaker `2.17.0` with Kayenta not starting properly.
+This release fixes an issue in Armory `2.17.0` with Kayenta not starting properly.

 ###  Spinnaker Community Contributions
 <br>